 Basis: Self-employed individuals are taxed on income generated from services provided in Lebanon or pertaining to their profession in Lebanon, unless earned through a permanent establishment outside Lebanon.
-Nonresidents are taxed only on Lebanese-source income.
+Non-residents are taxed only on Lebanese-source income.

-Taxable income: Taxable income comprises income from a profession or personal establishment, and income from a partnership.
+Taxable income: Taxable income comprises income from a profession or personal establishment, which is calculated at a predefined percentage of total annual receipts ("lump-sum profit"), and income from a partnership, which is calculated based on actual revenue less eligible expenses ("real profit").